vogelito/glacierprotocol/_docs/withdrawal/ethereum.md

 1. Find your current account's Nonce
     1. Navigate to [etherscan.io](https://etherscan.io) and enter your <span class="warning">Ethereum Public Address</span>,
     also known as **MESSAGE E** on your <span class="warning">Cold Storage Information Packet</span>.
-    2. Find your last outgoing transaction and click on it, find the `Nonce` value and write it down on a piece of paper.
+    2. Find your last outgoing transaction and click on it, find the `Nonce` value, add one to it and write it down on a piece of paper.
 If there are no outgoing transactions, then record the number `0`.
 2. Navigate to [ethgasstation.info](https://ethgasstation.info) and record the recommended gas price in Gwei on the same piece of paper
 3. If you are **Proposing A Transfer**: